jardev/calc/README.md

 # Project Overview

-A simple Django Ninja based API to evaluate mathematical expressions.
+A simple Django based app that provides an API written using Django Ninja to evaluate mathematical expressions.
 Provides the following URLs:
 * `/api/docs` - API documentation + sandbox
 * `/api/calc` - the API endpoint